IMTorgOpenDataTools/sec-workflows/README.md

 ## Development

-To be used in any venv, port the depdendencies to requirements.txt: `pipenv run pip freeze > requirements.txt`
+To be used in any venv,
+* port the depdendencies to requirements.txt: `pipenv run pip freeze > requirements.txt`
+* remove the two `sec-edgar-*` module entries
+* add to venv with: `pip install -r requirements.txt`

 ## TODO

+* confidence level:
+  - create for extractor
+  - update worflow
 * automate: create config with topic (ACL) and list of associated xbrl tags (maybe across history of bank filings)
   - similarity ranking across xbrl tags
 * extractor